AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getConservationAnalysis()
    :module: roadrunner

    is conservation analysis enabled.
-This is set NEEDS WORD
+This is set NEEDS MORE

 .. method:: RoadRunner.getConservationMatrix()
    :module: roadrunner

-   TODO docs
+   Returns a conservation matrix :math:`\Gamma` which is a :math:`c \times m' matrix where :math:`c` is the number of conservation laws and :math:`m` the number of species.

 .. staticmethod:: RoadRunner.getCopyright()